Moutasim02/Arch-Auto-Install/README.md

 ```

 ### System Description
 This is completely automated arch install of the KDE desktop environment on arch using all the packages I use on a daily basis.
+There are more than one desktop environment, feel free to choose from

 ## Troubleshooting